JasYoung314/gamingtheorist/_posts/2014-10-18-Calculating-damage-per-second.md

 We have base damage, which is what a hero with 0 stats would start of with.
 Base attack time, which is how fast an attack would be with 0 attack speed.
 Primary attribute tells us which of the 3 stats are converted to damage.
-Then the three stats that all heros have, stregnth, inteligence and agility, which are enetered as lists, first element being the base number, then the number gained per level.
+Then the three stats that all hero's have, strength, intelligence and agility, which are entered as lists, first element being the base number, then the number gained per level.

 Next we need an Item class

 {% highlight python %}
 class Item():
-    def __init__(self, damage, attack_speed, strength, inteligence, agility):
+    def __init__(self, damage, attack_speed, strength, intelligence, agility):

         self.damage       = damage
         self.attack_speed = attack_speed

         self.strength     = strength
-        self.inteligence  = inteligence
+        self.intelligence  = intelligence
         self.agility      = agility
 {% endhighlight %}

 All the above is how much of each attribute an item gives a hero.

-and finally as a method of the Hero class, we have calculate dps
+Finally as a method of the Hero class, we have calculate DpS

 {% highlight python %}
 def calc_dps(self, level, items = []):